Nadopasana: A Story of Sound and Soul: Part 4 of 4

 Ponnan lost his parents to the great disease when he was five.
 Fortunately for him, Manian, his older brother, took him under his wing.
 To be more precise, it was Manian’s wife, Gauri who did.
 Gauri, barely sixteen herself, cared for the five-year old as though he was her own child.
 She fed him, bathed him, sang him to sleep when his nightmares woke him, walked six miles each way during the hottest months to get exotic breeds of mangoes for him from santhai, the weekly farmers’ market.

 Ponnan always called her by name.
 She transformed from an easygoing adolescent to a protective tigress when people chided Ponnan for not respectfully addressing her ‘anni’.
 She put the whole family on a diet when he fell sick and had to follow a bland food regimen.
-She glowed with pride when he returned from the temple and sang thevaram verses, imitating the priest.
+She would glow with pride when he returned from the temple and sang thevaram verses, imitating the priest.
 In due course, his nightmares disappeared.

 The family owned agricultural land south of Thiruvaiyaru.
 As per local custom, Ponnan was expected to help Mainan in the farm.
 Gauri cited Ponnan's interest in music, and urged her husband to find a suitable teacher for him.
 Manian acceded to her wishes, and arranged for Ponnan to learn from a famous local nadawaram teacher, Aiyarappan Pillai.
 He would learn music full-time, instead of farming.